Opinion: What nearly every human seems to be missing about shark attacks | KRDO

 A summer without sea swimming would be miserable, as would a summer without a bonkers shark movie.
 I’d never suggest that the victims of shark attacks had it coming, or that cinemagoers should feel an iota of shame.
 But the depiction of sharks as murderous fiends on the basis of remarkably few negative encounters is gravely hypocritical in the face of humans’ devastating effects on them — and the environment that we share.
 No shark has ever entered a human home.
 But we invite ourselves into theirs, again and again.
 The very least we can do is treat it with respect.

-Note: This article has been updated to include details of the shark attack near Rockaway Beach.
+Note: This article has been updated to include details of the shark attack near Rockaway Beach and to include Steven Spielberg’s response to his framing of “Jaws.”

 The-CNN-Wire